intel-analytics/ipex-llm/docs/docs/PythonSupport/tensorflow-support.md

 model = Model.load_tensorflow(path, inputs, outputs, byte_order = "little_endian", bigdl_type="float")
 ```

-## Construct a model using tensorflow api
+## Build model using tensorflow and train with BigDL

 You can construct your BigDL model directly from the input and output nodes of
 tensorflow model.
 That is to say, you can use tensorflow to define